a-blondel/mohh2-wii-server/README.md

 ### 4/ Maven

-If you downloaded Intellij, Maven comes bundled with, otherwise download the latest version of Maven.
+If you have downloaded Intellij, Maven comes bundled with, otherwise download the latest version of Maven.

 #### Maven profile

 **Some properties like the SSL port are region-dependant, therefore they must be changed accordingly to the version of the game.**
 A maven profile exists for each region:
-- `pal` : RM2X69 and RM2P69
+- `wii-pal` : RM2X69 and RM2P69
-- `ntsc` : RM2E69
+- `wii-ntsc` : RM2E69

 Currently, all profiles are located in *application.yml* as there won't be many region-based properties.
-**When you don't specify any maven profile, it fallbacks to `pal`.**
+**When you don't specify any maven profile, it fallbacks to `wii-pal`.**

 ### 5/ Define the host machine